AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

    You can set the static size for the viewer by either declaring it for `.s7videoviewer` top-level CSS class in absolute units, or by using the modifier `stagesize`.

-   Sizing in CSS can be put right on the HTML page, or in a custom viewer CSS file, which is later assigned to a viewer preset record in Scene7 Publishing System or passed explicitly using a style command.
+   Sizing in CSS can be put right on the HTML page, or in a custom viewer CSS file, which is later assigned to a viewer preset record in Dynamic Media Classic or passed explicitly using a style command.

    See [Customizing Video Viewer](../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/c-html5-video-viewer-20-customizingviewer.md#concept-072a52b10b5f4c0789393dc6e2134c0e) for more information about styling the viewer using CSS.